spautz/limited-cache/README.md

 Only `reset`.
 The other actions aren't as optimizable, so they're omitted to keep this small.

+**When are old items removed?**

+When new items are added, or if you try to `get` an item that has expired.

 **Is this a least-recently-used cache?**

 No: For performance it only tracks by `set` time.

-**When are old items removed?**

-When new items are added, or if you try to `get` an item that has expired.
+If you want items to expire based on when they were last accessed (instead of when they were set), you can `set` the value that already exists: that's optimized to only update the timestamp.